Harry & Meghan: Misuse of images and footage

 The documentary itself shows newspaper headlines that have been featured misleadingly when discussing allegations of racism.
 The headline "Demons" from Liverpool Echos front-page is a story about the Hillsborough disaster.
-Some headlines from the US outlets are also used, though it is not made clear that they have not been put out by the UK media.
+Some headlines from US outlets are also used, though it is not made clear that they were not put out by the UK media.
 A headline with the phrase "Princess in crisis" is an untrue story about Catherine, Princess of Wales circulated in the US.

 The BBC emphasised that it did not grant Netflix permission to use two clips totaling 42 seconds of its 1995 Panorama interview with Diana, Princess of Wales in the docuseries.
 BBC director-general Tim Davie had previously announced that they would not license the program in part or in whole to be used by other broadcasters.
 The decision had come after a long inquiry which uncovered the deceitful means through which the interview was obtained, and prompted Prince William to request the interview never be aired again.
 Netflix stated that all external material was used "under fair dealing/fair use copyright exceptions."

 In the trailer released for the second volume, Harry states that "They were happy to lie to protect my brother," but the subtitles for the trailer included on Netflix's website read "The British media are happy to lie to protect my brother."

 Following criticism of "inaccurate" accounts of events in the docuseries and the misuse of images and footage, it was reported that the UK Government was planning on a new law as a part of the Government's Media Bill that would bring all streaming services under the jurisdiction of Ofcom, which could see them investigated for breaching certain codes of conduct.